 Taken together, the results show that BTB as implemented in Seattle had limited effects on ex-offenders' employment.
 Two factors may help explain these results.
 First, BTB does not stop employers from ever conducting background checks.
 Many firms still likely verify criminal histories before making a final hire, limiting the law's impact.
 Second, ex-offenders may primarily apply to jobs for which records are not disqualifying factors both before and after BTB.
-Such strategic sorting is supported by a survey of 507 firms conducted by Sterling Talent Solutions, which showed that while 48% of firms ask about criminal convictions on job applications, the majority of firms (59%) reported disqualifying only 0-5% of applications because of a conviction (Sterling 2017).
-The large estimated shifts away from retail and into food service as a result of conviction are also consistent with strategic job search.3 Moreover, BTB does nothing to protect against negligent hiring liability, which employers frequently cite as the primary reason for conducting background checks (Society for Human Resource Management, 2012).
+Such strategic sorting is supported by a survey of 507 firms conducted by Sterling Talent Solutions, which showed that while 48% of firms ask about criminal convictions on job applications, the majority of firms (59%) reported disqualifying only 0%-5% of applications because of a conviction (Sterling Talent Solutions 2017).
+The large estimated shifts away from retail and into food service as a result of conviction are also consistent with strategic job search.3 Moreover, BTB does nothing to protect against negligent hiring liability, which employers frequently cite as the primary reason for conducting background checks (Society for Human Resource Management 2012).

 Perhaps more importantly, offenders' earnings and employment are exceptionally low even before a first conviction.
-Future felons make roughly \$900 a month on average three years before their first conviction and just 25-30% make more than full-time minimum wage.
+Future felons make roughly \$900 a month on average 3 years before their first conviction, and just 25%-30% make more than full-time minimum wage.
+Policies such as job training, mental health treatment, and educational programs that target overall employability may have more success in promoting ex-offenders' reintegration into their communities and local labor markets.